Helperbird/website/src/pages/security.md

 new: true
 header: true
 layout: templates/single_page.liquid
-title: Security statement for Helperbird
+title: Helperbird Security Statement | Your Data, Our Priority
 youtubeId: vwT8SAJfU3E
 cardTitle: Security of Helperbird
-description:
+description: >
   At Helperbird, we build security into every product we make, so you can enjoy great experiences that keep your personal information safe and secure.
-Helperbirds Security don`t sell, store, or consume any user data.
-We do not store data or any other user-related content.
+Helperbird's Security policy ensures that we don't sell, store, or consume any user data.
+We prioritize your privacy and do not store data or any other user-related content.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  - Dyslexia software
+  - Reading Mode for Google Chrome
+  - Voice typing for chrome
+  - Text to speech for chrome
+  - text reader
+  - Immersive Reader
+  - dyslexia fonts
+  - accessibility software
+  - dyslexia software
+  - Helperbird for Edge
+  - Helperbird for Firefox
+  - Helperbird for Chrome
+  - Opendyslexic for Chrome
+  - OpenDyslexic
 url: security/
 isBlog: true
 blog_cat: ''
-blog_snip: Helperbird security promises and details.
+blog_snip: Helperbird's security promises and details.
 ---